dileepkhanna/predictive_analysis/RAILWAY_DEPLOYMENT.md

 2. Click "Start a New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your repository
+5. Railway will automatically detect the Dockerfile and use Docker for deployment

 ### 3. Add MySQL Database
 1. In your Railway project dashboard